Skip to content ↓

 Ann Farrar, Headteacher, Anns Grove Primary School

-Mercia Learning Trust is a very effective organisation, delivering strong outcomes for its pupils in the Sheffield community that it serves.
+"Mercia Learning Trust is a very effective organisation, delivering strong outcomes for its pupils in the Sheffield community that it serves.
 Governance at trust and school level is strong and they appear to be getting the right balance of challenge and support.
-The concept of Mercia Learning Trust as a single organisation is very evident and is the anchor for the next phase of development.’
+The concept of Mercia Learning Trust as a single organisation is very evident and is the anchor for the next phase of development.’"

 Sir David Carter, Ambition Institute ‘Trust Diagnostic’ MAT Review, February 2020

-We are so proud to be part of Mercia Learning Trust.
+"We are so proud to be part of Mercia Learning Trust.
 It is a highly supportive trust, with aligned principles, but we are very much encouraged to be our own school.

 There are so many projects we simply couldn't have achieved if we weren't part of Mercia Learning Trust.
 An example of this has been the extensive refurbishment and maintenance of our school, which is a large Victorian building.
-As a maintained school, we couldn't have afforded these necessary upgrades.
+As a maintained school, we couldn't have afforded these necessary upgrades."

 Michele Nott, Headteacher, Nether Edge Primary School

-One of the strongest features of Mercia Learning Trust for me, is that each school genuinely has its own identity, and is encouraged to flourish.
+"One of the strongest features of Mercia Learning Trust for me, is that each school genuinely has its own identity, and is encouraged to flourish.
 We are not a trust where we are clones of each other.

-Yes we look for opportunities to align ourselves with the other schools and work in partnership, but that is not a 'straight-jacket' approach.
-There is definitely a degree of freedom and trust in the schools to be able to make the very best decisions for their own school's community.
+Yes, we look for opportunities to align ourselves with the other schools and work in partnership, but that is not a 'straight-jacket' approach.
+There is definitely a degree of freedom and trust in the schools to be able to make the very best decisions for their own school's community."

 Ben Paxman, Headteacher, Totley Primary School

-Being a headteacher in a Mercia Learning Trust school means there is support and capacity where I need it.
+"Being a headteacher in a Mercia Learning Trust school means there is support and capacity where I need it.
 My team and I can then focus on the curriculum, teaching and learning, and looking after the children.
 There is a team of expert people in the 'back office' of the trust who deal with all the HR, finance, estates, IT, payroll and marketing.

 If I was a headteacher thinking about joining a multi-academy trust, one of the questions at the front of my mind would be "will I lose autonomy?"
 The honest answer is when you're in a MAT there is alignment, but our MAT is very clear that each school is distinctly different to each other because they serve their own community, and those communities have different needs.
-It's true, there is some loss of autonomy, but I'd want to reassure headteacher that's because we do things together.
-We are a team who run a group of schools together, and the benefits far outweigh any loses you may be concerned about.

 Paul Haigh, Headteacher, King Ecgbert School